Do MBA Rankings Really Matter?

 Fluctuations and Changes

 If a school moves up or down a few spaces over time, that’s not necessarily of great concern.
-If a school’s placements become erratic – in the top 50 for a few years, then not ranking at all – that brings up some questions.
+If a school’s placements become erratic – in the top 50 for a few years, then not ranking at all – that brings up some questions such as "has the methodology of the ranking changed?", or "Has the school changed its operations in a meaningful way that is being accurately reflected in the ranking?".
 Some lists show more fluctuations than others.
 Online MBAs, for example, are evolving as rapidly as the learning technologies and platforms that support them.

 How long has a school appeared in rankings?
 An MBA program’s first ranking is a significant accomplishment, but without the benefit of longevity, it could leave you with a sense the program has not yet been fully tested.